 Before 1970 The U.S. maintained trade surpluses for 100 years.
-Fig. 3 shows that in comparison with Germany6, the U.S incurred deepening foreign trade deficits after 1970.
-There are claims that concerns about foreign exchange deficits or outsourcing are based on myths, e.g. Mankiw & Swagel, 2006.
+Fig. 3 shows that in comparison with Germany, the U.S incurred deepening foreign trade deficits after 1970.
+There are claims that concerns about foreign exchange deficits or outsourcing are based on myths (Mankiw and Swagel, 2006).
 However, whereas loss of the U.S.'s broadly based manufacturing industries resulted in increased imports, Germany retained and expanded manufacturing, resulting in foreign trade surpluses.
 In short, while other factors may be involved, foreign exchange surpluses imply the existence of dynamic industries that are able to maintain associated jobs and economic development in the face of foreign competition.